darrell-pittman/ttl-simple-cache/README.md

 var Cache = require('simple-cache').Cache

 var cache = new Cache(function valueGetter(key, resume){
-  //Here is where you would make a REST request for example and then
+  //Here is where you would make a REST request for example
-  //call resume with err or result
+  //and then call resume with err or result
   //
   //For this example we are just using a timeout to simulate async